Greensville County Criminal Lawyer

 In 2017, Virginia agencies reported over 400,000 offenses.
 50% of all violent crimes were committed in the home.
 Of the reported forcible sex victims, 86% of victims were female.
 Thieves stole about $76 million.
 There was over $86 million worth of damage related to motor vehicle offenses (2017 Report by the Virginia State Police).

-Criminal acts occur in Virginia and cause massive financial, emotional and physical harm to the citizens of that state.
+As an experienced attorney could further explain, criminal acts occur in Greensville County and cause massive financial, emotional, and physical harm to the citizens of that state.
 Criminal acts range from murder, rape, and torture to minor traffic violations and petty theft.
-The Virginia state police take all criminal acts seriously, but of course, the government punishes some crimes more severely than others.
+The state police take all criminal acts seriously, but of course, the government punishes some crimes more severely than others.
 In Virginia, citizens report one offense roughly every minute and 20 seconds (2017 Report by the Virginia State Police).

 Potential Penalties for a Criminal Conviction